 The Beacons Worked

-It took twenty four men, detached from the regiment encamped nearest to the location selected, one day to cut the needed trees and complete the construction.
+Twenty-four men, detached from the regiment encamped nearest to the selected location, took one day to cut the needed trees and complete the construction.

 The Watchung Mountains were a natural fortress; combined with Lord Stirling’s beacons, the mountains became an impregnable line of defense.
 In June of 1780, two British attempts were made to attack Washington’s encampment at Morristown by sending troops from Staten Island to Elizabethtown Point, New Jersey, and from there through the Hobart Gap in the Watchungs at the Battle of Springfield.
-Both attempts failed largely because New Jersey militia were able to mobilize quickly and swarm to the threatened area.
-The beacons proved their worth, and the British were never able to dislodge Washington or penetrate his defenses.
+Both attempts failed largely because New Jersey militia could mobilize quickly and swarm to the threatened area.
+The beacons proved their worth, and the British could never dislodge Washington or penetrate his defenses.

-But three lesser known battles revolved around the Watchungs.
-First was the Battle of Bound Brook, on April 13, 1777, when the British came up from New Brunswick, to attempt to control the upper Raritan River at the base of the mountains.
+Three lesser-known battles revolved around the Watchungs.
+First was the Battle of Bound Brook, on April 13, 1777, when the British came up from New Brunswick to attempt to control the upper Raritan River at the base of the mountains.
 The British were somewhat successful, but not enough to hold the position.

 The British again tried to penetrate the mountains during the Battle of Short Hills, in what is today Scotch Plains, on June 26, 1777, after Washington moved his troops from behind the second ridge of the mountains in Morristown, to behind the first ridge at Middlebrook.
 His headquarters was in the Nathaniel Drake House in Plainfield.

 So here it is.
 In our Watchung Mountains, George Washington won the war of attrition.
-The protection of the hills, and the great swamps that lie between them, kept the British at a long arm’s length for almost half of the war’s duration.
+The hills’ protection and the great swamps between them kept the British at a long arm’s length for almost half of the war’s duration.

 Beacon Celebrations